bakdata/rebalancing-demo/README.md

  * Delete old helm deployment
  * Delete topics: `input-topic` and `output-topic`
  * Create topics: `input-topic` and `output-topic`
- * Start non-static deployment
+ * Start static deployment
  * Start `kafka-console-producer` and `kafka-console-consumer`
  * Write random strings into the `kafka-console-producer` and see if the messages arrive at the `kafka-console-consumer`.
 (This may take a minute now - After this minute al messages will arrive immediately)

 Test:
  * Write `wait` into the `kafka-console-producer`.
 One consumer is now blocked for 15 minutes.
  * Spam some random messages to the `kafka-console-producer`.
 You should see that some of them do not arrive in the output topic because they are stuck in the blocked consumer.
  * Write `crash` into the `kafka-console-producer`.
 If no pod restarts please wait a few seconds.
-It could be that the `crash` messages was sended to the blocked consumer.
+It could be that the `crash` message was sent to the blocked consumer.
  * Spam some random messages to the `kafka-console-producer`.

 Since the consumer group is not rebalancing, the crashing consumer reads the `crash` message again and again and restarts multiple times.
 At this point, roughly a third of all messages should arrive in the output topic.
-One third arrives at the blocked consumer, and the other third arrive at the crash-looping consumer.
+One third arrives at the blocked consumer, and the other third arrives at the crash-looping consumer.